readytotest/playwright-allure-report/README.md

 > ✨ If you're here because you're stuck trying to get Allure working with in GitHub Actions with GitHub Pages and subdirectories...
 Hopefully this saves you a few hours of your life.

 #### What I Learned the Hard Way
-- Allure history links break if the report isn't served from your main..
+- Allure history links break if the report isn't served from your main username.githb.io repo
-- ..username.github.io repo.
-The links will point to your homepage instead
 - You can't easily override Allure's base path via the Marketplace Action
 - BFG Repo-Cleaner is a lifesaver 🛟 when your repo grows to 1GB and will get even bigger
-- Race condition if multiple pull requests opened around the same time (read more below)
+- Race condition if multiple pull requests opened around the same time
 - Sometimes it's just better to stick with the simpler tool (Playwright's HTML reporter)

 ## Setup